bluesky/bluesky-adaptive/docs/source/distributed.rst

 and combine the `SequentialAgent` and `CMSBaseAgent`.
 This can be done through direct inheritence or mixins, as all necessary methods are declared as abstract in the base Agent.

+The default API supports passing the objects for communication, allowing for flexible customization.
+A convenience method `from_config_kwargs` supports automatic construction of the Kafka producer and consumers, as well as the qserver API using some common configuration keys.
+Both are demonstrated below for reference.

 .. code-block:: python